 Alcoa Elementary School

-- Alcoa Elementary School's student population of 475 students has declined by 36% over five school years.
+Alcoa Elementary School's student population of 459 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-2|